Write to us

 Head of marketing at Regalix, Nimish drives research in emerging technologies and customer experience, and takes a keen interest in creative arts.

 ABM has evolved over the years and is currently experiencing a resurgence and gaining momentum because of recent technology innovations in AI, Big Data and Predictive Analytics.
-We spoke with Sumit Srivastava, Head of Corporate Marketing Analytics and Operations at LexisNexis Risk Solutions, one of the largest provider of data, analytics, and technology solutions across industries and governments to assess, predict, and manage risk.
+We spoke with Sumit Srivastava, Sr. Director, Data and Analytics at LexisNexis Risk Solutions Group, one of the largest provider of data, analytics, and technology solutions across industries and governments to assess, predict, and manage risk.
 Sumit has 17 plus years of experience in Strategy, Analytics, Operations & Technology across B2B & B2C industries.
 Prior to LexisNexis, he has held senior management roles at CNN, Luxottica Retail and FedEx in Marketing and Analytics, with a strong focus on digital.
 Sumit holds a Bachelor’s degree from IIT Roorkee and Masters from University of Texas at Austin.

 Interviewed by Shubharthi Ghosh